Eagles bring back familiar face to practice squad after Nakobe Dean injury

-In the wake of Nakobe Dean’s season-ending injury, the Eagles are signing veteran linebacker Nicholas Morrow to their practice squad, NFL Network's Mike Garafolo reported.
+In the wake of Nakobe Dean’s season-ending injury, the Eagles signed veteran linebacker Nicholas Morrow to their practice squad amid a flurry of moves.

 Morrow, 29, spent the 2023 season with the Eagles as their starting middle linebacker and green dot for much of the year and is now back for some added depth.